dnnsharp/excel/en/serialize_to_excel_from_text.md

 However, there is also the option to export the inputted data to an XLS file.
 Setting it up is pretty simple - on an existing or new button add as action Serialize > Serialize to Excel from Text.
 Inside the handler you have the following settings:

 In the Pattern field, you can provide a pattern for the excel file.
 (Optional)
+![][105]

-In the Text field, you can define what text will be serialized.
-For example, the [FirstName] and [LastName] fields.
+In the Field Separator field, you can choose your the field separator from your text.
+(Optional, default value is ",")
+![][106]

+In the me] and [LastName] fields.
 Keep in mind that these fields must exist within the form and you need to add their ID, not field name.
 ![][92]

 Then, you must select the folder to which the file is uploaded.
 ![][93]

 Lastly, fill in your form and hit Submit.
 Check your destination folder and you'll see the newly-created XLS file there.
 Open it and it will look like this:
 ![][94]

 **Action Grid** too offers the possibility to serialize to CSV, and now with the Excel addon you can serialize from entity list - basically some or all the entries of a grid of your choice.
 Similar to Serialize from Text, add a grid button with Action Serialize > Serialize from Entity List.
 You have the possibility to choose which entities to export to XLS, and even to include all fields at once by ticking one single button.
 ![][95]

 Here is one example of such an exported grid:
 ![][96]

 This extension is also available for DNN Api Endpoint and Sharp Scheduler.